teopeurt/hugo-site-old/content/post/programming-myths.md

 ## Authentication and Authorisation : Security is for Others
 There is this thing called security which we drum into students to fear like a second coming of Baal Davar.
 It is bloody important yet most introductory web security start with HTTP Basic Auth!
 What?
 When have you ever seen a decent website using bloody HTTP Basic auth?
 Don't mention the fact that SSL is never introduced, any auth methods are never explained, and what does hashing and encryption even mean?

-## My Language/IdioM is the best
+## My Language/Idiom is the best
-Nuff said on this crap, it's the need and ego of man to be king and he brings his religious crap with him.
+Nuff said on this,

+> "it's the need and ego of man to be king and he brings his religious crap with him." :me

 A typical programming class should include 3 languages (at least 2 scripting languages and at least one compiled 'c' language), 2 or more queue/broker, and 2 or more databases and either NoSQL and SQL databases.
 Advance students can then debate on the merits on functional/Procedural/OO style while solving the same problem in each style.